-Based on the current organisational structures the Council is satisfied with the quality of the information received during the year and is satisfied that the information was sufficient to enable the Council to fulfil its obligations
+The Council is satisfied with the quality of the information received during the year and is satisfied that the information was sufficient to enable the Council to fulfil its obligations.

 The External Auditors audit NIPEC's Annual Report and Accounts and their audit findings are set out in the document 'Report to those charged with Governance - Audit results', which is presented in full to the Council members when they are considering the NIPEC annual report and accounts for signing off.